DeivaProjects/remme-block-explorer-sawtooth/README.rst

   | # SERVER PORT (IF EMPTY WILL BE RUN ON 3000)
   | PORT=

+*If your node was installed on localhost you should use the local IP address instead "localhost".

 Lastly, run docker-compose up and Compose will start and run app. ::

   docker-compose up